santosh79/remixdb/README.md

 ## A fully distributed NoSQL database, built on the Redis protocol
 RemixDB is a distributed NoSQL database, that implements the [Redis](http://redis.io) protocol, built on the legendary Erlang VM.

+## Why do this?
+Conceptually thinking of every key-value as an Actor/Erlang Process, offers many advantages, besides the obvious disadvantage of being constrained by the number of processes I can spawn in a single BEAM instance.
+Here are some:

+- Clustering and sharding: It's a lot easier cloning a process on a different node in the cluster.
+- Fault Tolerance: Being able to bring back a key-value process when it goes down based on some last known state is trivial.
+- Parallelism: Having each unit of computation be it's own Erlang process means we get to take full advantage of all cores in the cluster.

 ## Features
 - True Parallelism: Unlike Redis or Memcached, which are single threaded, RemixDB is built to take advantage of all the cores on your machine.